microsoft/Accera/docs/Manual/01 Arrays.md

 -   Temporary

 ### Input arrays
-Input arrays are *immutable external* arrays whose element type, shape, and affine layout are known at compile time.
+Input arrays are *immutable external* arrays whose element type, shape, and affine layout are known at compile-time.
 However, their contents are only available at runtime.
 If the Accera function is emitted as a function in C, each input array is passed as a *const* pointer argument.
 For example, we can construct a 10&times;20 input array of 32-bit floating-point numbers by writing
 ```Python
 import accera as acc